Wodan58/joy1/doc/JOYimplJOY.md

   earlier line numbering is resumed."
 That functionality was added.

 - The program is 64 bits by default.
-There was the option to compile with BIT_32, but this has been removed.
+There was the option to compile with 32 bits, but this has been removed.

 - Local symbols are fully supported: they can call each other and do not show up in the symbol table.
-This should be considered as implementation dependent.
+This should be considered as implementation dependent, until further notice.

 - The function `Compare` is used to enforce the same type of equality in all comparison operators.